Thursday, May 31, 2018

 And He said to them, "Go into all the world and preach the gospel to all creation.
 He who has believed and has been baptized shall be saved; but he who has disbelieved shall be condemned." --Mark 16:15-16

 Clearly Jesus was not instructing His apostles to go out preaching to infants.
-It simply does not make sense; infants do not have the mental capacity to believe (or to disbelieve) any more than an animals...and I do not believe the apostles went out preaching to animals even though they are technically a part of "all creation."
+It simply does not make sense.
+Infants do not have the mental capacity to believe (or to disbelieve) any more than an animal.
+(And I do not believe the apostles went out preaching to animals even though they are technically a part of "all creation.")

-(Note: I am not calling anyone's baby an animal; nor do I wish to offend your brilliant pet.)
+(Note: I am not calling anyone's child an animal; nor do I wish to offend your beloved pet.)

 Let's make another observation in light of Jesus' instruction: